aradhana14nov/MariaDB-Operator-Playground/tutorials/create-instance.md

 ---
-title: Prometheus Operator Tutorial
+title: MariaDB Create Instance  Tutorial
-description: This tutorial explains how to create Prometheus Operator
+description: This tutorial explains how to create Instance of MariaDB Operator
 ---

 ### Create Instance of MariaDB